GraphtonLib/Graphton/.github/ISSUE_TEMPLATE/bug_report.md

 **Bug description**
 Write here a clear and concise description of what the bug is.
 Please include any (type)errors.

+**Minimal reproducable GraphQL schema**
+If applicable, please provide the minimal GraphQL `.schema` or introspection `.json` with which generation bugs or fails, with which we can reproduce your issue.

 **To Reproduce**
 What did you do to encounter the bug?
 Note that we **have to** reproduce the bug you are having to be able to fix it!

+> If you are not sure if you provided enough information here, start a new project and document all the steps you take to get the bug to show up.
+That's what we need!
+If you cannot reproduce the bug like this - then we probably cannot fix the bug you are having.

 **Expected behavior**
 If the description didn't make it clear enough, what should have happened?